wlillisdev/hangman/README.md

 # Aim of Game

 The goal of this Game is to create an interactive word game that is both fun a challenging for the user.
-Hangman is a traditional word game that is great for a developer or even a full stack student to relax and enjoy a few word games in-between dealing with coding challenges.
+Hangman is a traditional word game that is normally played with pen & papper.
+I have put a modern twist on an old game by using python code.
+Which is a cool game that is great for a developer or even a full stack student to relax and enjoy a few word games in-between dealing with coding challenges.

 # User Stories